HedwigOl/straattaal_attitudes/README.md

 #

-This is the repository of the master's thesis "Implicit and Explicit Language Attitudes toward the Dutch Multiethnolect Straattaal in Humans and Large Language Models".
+This is the repository of the master's thesis **"Implicit and Explicit Language Attitudes toward the Dutch Multiethnolect Straattaal in Humans and Large Language Models"**.

 ---